ibm-cloud-docs/BlockStorage/replication.md

 5. Click the **I acknowledge that due to cancellation, data loss may occur** check box and click **Cancel Replica**.

-## Cancelling replication when the primary volume is canceled?
+## Cancelling replication when the primary volume is canceled

 When a primary volume is canceled, the replication schedule and the volume in the replica data center are deleted.
 Replicas are canceled from the {{site.data.keyword.blockstorageshort}} page.